Blog posts come in all shapes and sizes and are written for varying types of search intent.

 So, now you know a bit more about what a blog post should cost and what you can expect to pay depending on what you want.
 While we can’t give you an exact cost, we hope the tips and suggestions we’ve given are enough to help you make a more educated decision when you decide to hire a writer for your next blog.

-A blog isn’t something that you should take lightly, take your time, get writing samples and choose someone who seems trustworthy.
+Starting a blog isn’t something that you should take lightly, take your time, get writing samples and choose someone who seems trustworthy.
 If need be, get help from a writing service or professional content manager to get the blogs and other content you truly want.